higlass/higlass/docs/view_config.rst

 Genome Position Search Box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The genome position search box section a view config is specific to each view.
+The genome position search box section of a view config is specific to each view.
 It is used to search for locations in the view.
 The full configuration has a pointer to a chromSizes file and an autocomplete source which will provide suggestions for gene names.
 The autocomplete source should point to a `gene-